pellcorp/creality-wiki/docs/cartographer_flashing.md

 ## Flashing K1 Firmware via DFU Mode

+!!! note

+    This process is applicable for K1, K1C, K1SE, K1 Max, Ender 3 V3 KE and Ender 5 Max!

 You need to bridge the boot pins before you plug your carto in via USB to your Linux session, make sure `lsusb` reports it being in DFU mode, it should show

 ![image](assets/images/carto_lsusb_dfu.png)